escorcia21/portfolio/content/posts/grafana-prometheus-docker-monitoring.en.md

     driver: bridge
 ```

-This creates a **second bridge network** for your app and database — keeping application traffic separate from monitoring traffic.
+This creates a **second bridge network** for your app and database, keeping application traffic.

 ---